 How do you move on?
 You move on when your heart finally understands that there is no turning back.” – J.R.R.
 Tolkien

 Unsettling?
 Yes.
 Earth-shattering?
 Sometimes it really is.
 You realize things you never knew before, and quite frankly, you’re not sure what to do with the information.
-Or maybe you know what to do, but your heart hurts.
+Or maybe you know what you need to do but your heart hurts.
+May I share something with you?
 The pain of feeling stuck feels worse than any pain it’ll take you to change.
+I know this to be true.

 Welcome to the Second Journey.

 Now watch for red flags and low-flying monkeys.
-If you’re wading through a little brain fog, that’s quite all right.
+If you’re wading through a little brain fog, that’s fairly normal around here.
 But that rear view mirror?
 Pfft!
-It’s gotta go.
+Don’t trust it.
 “Objects in the rear view mirror may appear larger than they are.”
-So use the mirror sparingly when gauging how far you’ve come.
-Otherwise, we’ll bump into signposts, campsites, noisy distractions, and wooly little varmints trying to snatch our joy.
+Remember?
+So use that rear view to simple gauge how far you’ve come.
+Otherwise, we’ll bump into signposts, campsites, noisy distractions, and wooly little lying varmints trying to snatch our joy.
 Don’t let ’em.
-Keep checking here for soul food, spiritual first aid, and little heart gifts coming our way.
+Keep checking here for soul food, spiritual first aid, and little heart gifts.

 I’m not a sherpa, guide, hobbit, or sage.
-I can’t even read a map.
+I can’t even read a road map.
 I’m just a fellow wanderer tapping out thoughts on a broken keyboard – a gray-haired scribe with way too many adjectives.
 I should eat those adjectives; I’ve certainly eaten crow.
-Now don’t take me too seriously.
-I love a little humor.
-And if I go all mystical or melancholy on you, just reel me in.
-‘Cause I do stuff like that.
+So don’t take me too seriously; I love a little humor.
+And if I go all mystical or melancholy on you, feel free to reel me in.

-The road feels long, but life is short.
+The road feels long yet life is short.

 I dream of us growing into the men and women we truly are, gathering here to tell our stories.
 Takes courage to speak the truth; to admit where we ache, to share in the art of overcoming.
 When grace dispels the myths that pummeled our identity in the first place, we start seeing what lay hidden on the former journey.
 The story of who we really are is setting us free.
 We’re free to flex these courage muscles, drop the mask, and lay the baggage down.

-Maybe you don’t trust maps; you’ve been hit too often with unexpected detours.
+Maybe you’ve been hit with unexpected detours.
 The journey’s not been kind, and you’re annoyed I’d even ask.
 I get it.
-If you need a kind word, encouragement, companionship, or hope – please join me.
+If you need a kind word, encouragement, companionship, or hope – may I ask you to join me here?

 To that end: